instructed-glacier-model/igm-doc/docs/modules/user_modules.md

 It is easy to create your own module in a separate Python file and integrate it into the workflow.
 For instance, you might want to implement a climate or surface mass balance model tailored to a specific application.
 To achieve this, it is crucial to understand the structure and operation of IGM.
 User modules follow the same structure as built-in ones, so you can use built-in modules as a reference or starting point when designing your own.

+It is important to note that there are two main parts of creating custom modules: the module script (this page) and the module's configuration with hydra (this other [page](../hydra/custom_configurations.md)).
+One needs to setup both of these for it to be properly integrated into IGM.
+Below, we will only cover the needed steps to create the code that will be run for the custom module.

 # Coding structure

-A closer look at the main script `igm_run.py` reveals the following structure:
+A closer look at the main script `igm_run.py` reveals that IGM runs in the below manner.

+First, we have IGM

 - `run` all *inputs* modules
 - `initialize` all *processes* modules
 - `initialize` all *outputs* modules

-For all time steps:
+Then, for all time steps:

   - `update` all *processes* modules
   - `run` all *outputs* modules
   - `finalize` all *processes* modules

-Here, we find that
+Furthermore, one must note that within each module, the necessary functions change:

 - `inputs` modules have a `run` function,
 - `processes` modules have `initialize`, `update`, and `finalize` functions
 - `outputs` modules have `initialize` and `run` functions.

-Similarly to existing IGM modules, a user-defined module `my_module` can be implemented and automatically loaded when `igm_run` is executed, provided that `my_module` and the path to its parameter file are correctly specified.
+Similar to existing IGM modules, a user-defined module `my_module` can be implemented and automatically loaded when `igm_run` is executed, provided that `my_module` and the path to its parameter file are correctly specified.
 Building a user module involves creating the following folder structure (folder `user` lies alongside `experiment` and `data`):

 ```
 └── user
   ├── code
-  │   └── input
+  │   └── inputs
   │   │   └── my_module.py
   │   └── processes
   │   │   └── my_module.py
   │   └── outputs
   │       └── my_module.py
   └── conf
-    └── input
+    └── inputs
     │   └── my_module.yaml
     └── processes
     │   └── my_module.yaml